-The Board has adopted Proxy Voting Policies and Procedures (the "Trust Policies") on behalf of the Trust, which delegates the responsibility for voting the Fund's proxies to the Adviser and Sub-Advisers, as applicable, subject to the Board's continuing oversight.
-The Trust Policies require that the Adviser and Sub-Advisers vote proxies received in a manner consistent with the best interests of the Fund.
-The Trust Policies also require the Adviser and Sub-Advisers to present to the Board, at least annually, the Adviser's Proxy Voting Policies and Procedures (the "Adviser Policies") and the Sub-Advisers' Proxy Voting Policies and Procedures (the "Sub-Adviser Policies") and a record of each proxy voted by the Adviser and Sub-Advisers on behalf of the Fund, including a report on the resolution of all proxies identified by the Adviser and Sub-Adviser Policies.
-The Trust Policies, the Adviser Policies and the Sub-Adviser Policies.
-The Trust Policies, the Adviser Policies and the Sub-Adviser Policies and to further the economic value of each security held by the Fund.
-The Trust's CCO will review the Trust Policies, the Adviser Policies, and the Sub-Adviser Policies, and the Sub-Adviser Policies, the Adviser Policies annually.
+The Board has adopted Proxy Voting Policies and Procedures (the "Trust Policies") on behalf of the Trust, which delegates the responsibility for voting the Fund's proxies to the Adviser and Sub-Adviser, as applicable, subject to the Board's continuing oversight.
+The Trust Policies require that the Adviser and Sub-Adviser vote proxies received in a manner consistent with the best interests of the Fund.
+The Trust Policies also require the Adviser and Sub-Adviser to present to the Board, at least annually, the Adviser's Proxy Voting Policies and Procedures (the "Adviser Policies") and the Sub-Adviser on behalf of the Fund, including a report on the resolution of all proxies identified by the Adviser and Sub-Adviser as involving a conflict of interest.
+See Appendix B for the Trust Policies, the Adviser Policies and the Sub-Adviser Policies are intended to serve as guidelines and to further the economic value of each security held by the Fund.
+The Trust's CCO will review the Trust Policies, the Adviser Policies, and the Sub-Adviser Policies annually.
 Each proxy will be considered individually, taking into account the relevant circumstances at the time of each vote.

-If a proxy proposal raises a material conflict between the Adviser's or a Sub-Adviser's interests and the Fund's interests, the Adviser or Sub-Adviser(s) will resolve the conflict by following the Adviser's or Sub-Adviser's policy guidelines or the recommendation of an independent third party.
+If a proxy proposal raises a material conflict between the Adviser's or the Sub-Adviser's interests and the Fund's interests, the Adviser or Sub-Adviser(s) will resolve the conflict by following the Adviser's or Sub-Adviser's policy guidelines or the recommendation of an independent third party.